1) LOGON:

 11) QUIET:

-When we use multiple sessions in our BTEQ, then QUIET option will be useful.
+When we use multiple sessions in our BTEQ, then QUIET option

 It is useful for reporting with the statistics of start and end times for the particular running cycle.